shinrobu/shinrobu.github.io/_projects/1_project.md

     Finished product.
 Woodworking and wiring done by Garrett Wong.
 Photo credit: Kevin Ly
 </div>

+### Parts List
+- Arduino Mega 2560 Rev3
+- QAPASS 1602A LCD Screen
+- Arcade Joystick (we used a Sanwa JLF 8-way joystick, easily found on Amazon)
+- 8x Arcade Buttons (we used 30mm Qanba buttons, also easily found on Amazon)
+- An enclosure for the fightstick itself

 The code for the project can be found at this repository:

 <div>